Experience a heavenly transformative haven of tranquillity at the trekking centre of Nepal

 Transport: All vehicles are regularly serviced to minimise emissions and all activities are structured to minimise usage, with staff encouraged to use public transport where possible.

 Conservation of water is of utmost importance, as it is pumped over 300m (1,000ft) to the lodge.
 All toilets have a shortened flush and the majority of taps are fitted with aerators.
+50% of water in guest showers has been saved by installing eco shower heads.
 Flow rates of all taps, showers and toilets are monitored.
 Leaks are fixed as soon as possible.
 Irrigation of the gardens occurs mainly after sunset, and occasionally at sunrise, to avoid evaporation in hot weather.
 Water meters are installed to log consumption.

 The laundry and swimming pool are water consumption reduction priority areas, with work in hand to install three constructed wetland (CW) reed-bed natural filtration plants: one (pending technical considerations) to process kitchen grey water for garden irrigation; one to re-filter the pool water and one (pending land purchase) to process laundry water to allow it to be recycled for rinsing.

 At Tiger Mountain Pokhara Lodge, all waste is managed in an environmentally sound manner.